Chart Color Schemes

 Health outcomes in Ashwood are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Common health conditions are somewhat typical but higher than the national average among older cohorts.
-Private health cover is very high at approximately 56% of the total population (~4,279 people).
-Mental health issues and asthma are the most common medical conditions, affecting 8.8 and 7.3% of residents respectively.
-70.3% of residents claim to be completely clear of medical ailments compared to Greater Melbourne's 75.3%.
-As of 2021, 17.7% of Ashwood's population is aged 65 and over (1,350 people).
-Health outcomes among seniors require more attention than the broader population.
+Common health conditions are somewhat typical but higher among older cohorts.
+Private health cover is very high at approximately 56% of the total population (around 4,261 people).
+The most prevalent medical conditions in Ashwood are mental health issues and asthma, affecting 8.8 and 7.3% of residents respectively.
+About 70.3% of residents claim to be completely free from medical ailments, compared to 75.3% across Greater Melbourne.
+In Ashwood, 17.7% of the population is aged 65 or over (approximately 1,344 people).
+Health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health